nimblehq/growth/README.md

 ---

-Investment time/hacking sessions held every month at [Nimble](https://nimblehq.co) 🙌
+Knowledge sharing and hacking sessions at [Nimble](https://nimblehq.co) 🙌

 ## Introduction

-Started in November 2016, Nimble Growth is an event held every month allowing our team to:
+Started in November 2016, Nimble Growth is an event now held every two months allowing the team to:

-* Research new technologies or even new stacks
+- Research new technologies and tools.
-* Improve our internal processes e.g. automating manual processes, decrease the time to start building a new application, speeding up our CI/CD pipelines.
+- Improve the internal engineering processes e.g. automating manual processes, decrease the time to start building a new application, speeding up our CI/CD pipelines.
-* Work on non-client projects
-* Have fun! 🕺 💃

-Each session lasts 1.5 days starting from Thursday mid-day until the following Friday (whole day).
-Our previous effort, called Tech Wednesdays, had a shorter duration of 0.5 day which was too short.
-Strong of this experience we decided to provide a larger block of time to achieve greater things.

-This event is for all teammates to join: devs, PMs and designers!
+- Work with team members they do not usually work with.
+This event is for all team members to join: developers, product managers, UX/UI designers, and operations associates.

-At the end of the session, we gather for a show and tell time!
-Each team or individual prepared a presentation to share their achievements, struggles and what they have learnt.
+- Have fun! 🥳

 The repository contains all presentations for all sessions.

-## How we do it
+## How We Do It

+### Timeline

 ![timeline](assets/timeline.png)

-* Each project is validated **two weeks before** the session actually starts.
-This allows to perform research on topics and feasibility.
-* Once approved, each team/individual has an additional **two weeks to prepare** for the session.
-Additional research and planning are encouraged so that everyone can hit the ground running as soon as the session starts 🏃‍.
+- Each session spans eight weeks consisting in 1) two weeks to validate projects and 2) six weeks to work on projects.
+- Individuals must assemble a squad of 3-5 members and fill the roles of Product Manager, Team Lead, and Developers.
+The squad structure for Growth project is identical to client projects.
+- Squads can dedicate one block of 0.5 days every two weeks, thus have a total of three blocks of 0.5 days over six weeks.
-* Once a session has started, all code is pushed to public repositories on Github.
+- All code is pushed to public repositories under the [Github organization of Nimble](https://github.com/nimblehq).
-* At the end of the first half day, teams are encouraged to start working on their presentation to save precious time on the second day.
-* The session wraps on Friday at 5 pm at which point we all gather to see the presentations of our teammates.
-* Each project has a ten-minute presentation time.
+- The session wraps up on Friday at the end of the six-week cycle for Presentation Day.
+We all gather for a show and tell time!
+Each project squad has a ten-minute presentation time to share their achievements, struggles and what they have learnt.s

+### Project Board

 ![timeline](assets/trello.png)

-* We use a Trello board to manage topics and projects.
-* The board is not only a repository of ideas for future topics or projects, but also where we manage the status of projects e.g. Approved, Backlog (ready to go), In Progress, Done.
+- All projects are managed on Notion via a Kanban board.
+- The board is used to 1) track the project statuses for each session and 2) submit new project ideas for future sessions.

+## History

+Over the years, the format of the event has continously changed to fit the team's needs and size:

+- The event was first called Tech Wednesdays and was held twice a month on Wednesdays (hence the name 😉).
+It had a shorter duration of 0.5 day.
+- In its second iteration, the event was renamed to Nimble Growth and was held every month.
+Each session lasted 1.5 days starting from Thursday mid-day until the following Friday (whole day).
+- The current event format was launched in March 2020 and corresponds to Nimble Growth `2.0`.
+The same amount of time (1.5 days) is provided to each project but is spread over a period of six weeks instead of one block.

 ## License

-This project is Copyright (c) 2014-2019 Nimble.
-It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+This project is Copyright (c) 2014 and onwards Nimble.
+It is free software and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE